Florida Injury Lawyers Helping Families Affected by Dangerous Toys

 From magnetic blocks and puzzles to playsets with magnetized figurines, magnets are common components of a wide variety of children’s toys.
 Unfortunately, while magnets can be both fun and educational, they can also present health risks for young children.
 The biggest risk from magnets comes from the potential for ingestion.
 When a child swallows a small magnet (or several), this can cause choking and a number of other potentially-dangerous health hazards, and children who have swallowed magnets will often need immediate medical attention in order to reduce the risk of long-term, if not fatal, consequences.

 Products on store shelves and for sale online must be safe for their intended use.
 This includes all types of children’s toys.
-If a toy with magnets is designed such that the magnets can be swallowed, or if a product’s packaging fails to warn parents that small magnets are contained within, these are both considered “product defects” for which families can seek just compensation.
+If a toy with magnets is designed such that the magnets can be swallowed, or if a product’s packaging fails to warn parents that small magnets are contained within, these both might be considered “product defects” for which families can seek just compensation.

 While the Consumer Product Safety Commission (CPSC) imposes national safety standards for toys sold in the United States, it cannot force manufacturers to comply.
 It also cannot test every product before it hits store or warehouse shelves.
 Some toy manufacturers conduct independent safety testing, but many do not.
 As a result, accidents involving dangerous magnetic toys are far too common, and children and families who suffer due to magnet ingestion must take legal action to hold the toy companies responsible.

 Toys intended for all age groups can present unwarranted health risks for young children and teens.
-Even magnetic desk toys marketed toward adults have led to lawsuits resulting from ingestion risks for children.
+Even magnetic desk toys marketed toward adults have led to lawsuits resulting from swallowing risks for children.
 Choking and related health risks are particularly high with magnets due to the fact that they can stick together inside a child’s body.
 Children who swallow magnets may suffer from:

-In recent years, we have seen several toy recalls as a result over concerns that small magnets could present safety risks for children.
+In recent years, we have seen several toy recalls over concerns that small magnets could present safety risks for children.
 Sadly, these recalls often come only after many children have already been harmed.
 If your child swallowed a toy magnet, regardless of whether the toy is subject to a recall, we encourage you to contact us promptly for a free consultation about your family’s legal rights.

 Each year in the United States, an alarming number of toys and other products marketed toward children are recalled due to concerns over possible strangulation.
 From pull toys to playground equipment, all types of children’s products can present risks for strangulation, either directly (as a result of including a dangerous string or cord) or indirectly (by creating “snagging” hazards that can catch on toys and clothing).
 Sadly, strangulation is among the leading causes of accidental death among children, and too often these accidents are the result of big companies failing to consider the risks their products entail.